with-pouyax/get_next_line/README.md

 - Works for a single file descriptor.
 - Reads one line at a time.

-### Bonus
-- Handles multiple file descriptors at the same time.
-- Properly frees memory after each call.

 ## Allowed Functions
 - `read`, `malloc`, `free`